-Bed bugs are little oval-shaped coffee-brown colored insects that thrive on the blood of humans and animals.
-An adult bed bug can grow as much as the size of an apple seed, and it has a flat body.
+Bed bugs are tiny, oval-shaped, coffee-brown colored and flat bodied insects that thrive on the blood of humans and animals.
+An adult bed bug can grow as much as the size of an apple seed.
 However, their bodies experience swelling and a reddish hue after they feed.

 Though these insects don’t fly, they can move extremely fast on walls, floors, and ceilings.
-Female bed bugs can produce hundreds of eggs over their lifetime.
+Female bed bugs can produce 1-7 eggs per day and thousands, over their lifetime.
 These eggs are so tiny; they are almost the same size as a speck of dust.
 While bed bugs are not dangerous, their bites can lead to several allergic reactions that may require immediate medical attention.
 But don’t worry.
-This article will tell you how to check for bed bugs and how to eradicate them from your bedding.
+This article will tell you how to check for bed bugs and how to eradicate them permanently from your bedding.

 Take a look at these early signs of bed bugs.
 After all, the first step toward preventing them is to detect their presence.

-One of the first signs of a bedbug infestation is itchiness.
+One of the first signs of a bedbug infestation is itchiness, red bumps, redness and rashes.
 Bed bugs are usually active around midnight.
 So, they bite when you are asleep.
-Now, these bugs have an elongated needle-like mouth through which they pierce your skin and draw blood for at least 3 to 10 minutes, and then move on without being detected.
-So, one way to check for bedbugs is to see if you are waking up with unknown itchy skin or redness.
+Now, these bugs have an elongated needle-like mouth through which they pierce your skin and draw blood for at least 3 to 10 minutes.
+So, one way to check for bedbugs is to see if you are waking up with unknown itchy skin, bumps or redness.

-Bed bugs are known for being efficient consumers.
-If you happen to roll over them while you sleep, there’s a tendency that you might smash their tiny body; thus causing blood stains to appear on your sheets.
+If you move around a lot while sleeping then you might happen to roll over them while you sleep, there’s a tendency that you might smash their tiny body; thus causing blood stains to appear on your sheets.
 So, to check for bedbugs, see if there are any unexpected blood stains on the sheet.
-This is one of the signs of bed bugs on the mattress.

 When bedbugs digest their blood meal, they secrete tiny black stains identified as feces.
 Feces come in clusters on your bedding if it is infested with bedbugs.
-It can lead to dark spots, and this is one method to check for bed bugs.
+It can lead to dark spots, and this is one method to know the infestation of bed bugs.

 Bed bugs shed their skin.
-So, if you find husks or shed skins that are translucent and hollow outlines, this is one of the signs of bed bugs.
+So, if you find shed skins that are translucent and hollow outlines, this is one of the signs of bed bugs.
 In fact, abandoned shells mean that the bed bug infestation is growing.
-Bed bugs go through 5 lifestyles, and throughout this, they shed their skin plenty of times.

 If you’re wondering how to check for bed bugs, you should know that being incredibly tiny, bed bugs can enter your home unnoticed.
 They can attach themselves to clothing, luggage, couches, throw pillows, bedding, and other household materials.
 Their flattened bodies allow them to enter narrow areas, even those a width of a credit card.